How to Calm Your Inner World (Even on Your Busiest Days)

 Why the Inner World Gets Loud on Busy Days

-The Role of Attention in Inner Calm
+The Role of Attention in Calming Your Inner World

 Step One — Create a Clean Pause